-Estonia is a country of 1.3 million people located in the Baltics.
+Estonia is a country of 1.3 million people and is one of nine states that have shorelines along the Baltic Sea.
+It is also one of three countries (Estonia, Lithuania, and Latvia) referred to as a Baltic state.
 After gaining its independence from the Soviet Union more than two decades ago, Estonia has progressed quickly as an entrepreneurial and innovative country.

 Estonia has a rich history that tells many stories from Viking times to modern times.
 Covered with gorgeous forests, bog lands and fertile soils and coasts on the Baltic Sea, Estonia’s culture is deeply-rooted in nature.
 Because it is so far north, summer days are really long and winter days are really short.
 Weather in Estonia is very mild where you can count on sunshine and 24°C (75°F), unless a thunderstorm rolls through.

 IFYEs will arrive in Tallinn, generally staying a couple of days before going to their first host families.
 They are normally hosted by 3-4 diverse and rural-based families.
 At first, Estonians can be shy and reserved, but they warm up to you; it's a blast.
 And, of course, any relationships built with Estonians will last a lifetime.